-- affiliations, or socioeconomic status.

-- oriented remarks, jokes, comments and/or behaviour.
+- affiliations, or socioeconomic status. - oriented remarks, jokes, comments and/or behaviour. - Unwelcome sexual advances, or touching, or physical assault. - Department.

-- Department.

 If any student believes that he/she has been the subject of harassment, or if any student is aware of or witnesses a situation that he/she believes to be based upon or involving harassment, the student must report the matter immediately to the Student Affairs section.